 Not known as a tourist hotspot, the feeling here is one that is much more local.
 If you are hoping to visit the region to get a feel of what life in the region is truly like, as opposed to how the tourist hubs make it seem, then this is a place that could be ideal for you.

 Local shops, bars, and restaurants will allow them to mingle with the native population, try their cuisine, learn their culture and purchase their products.
 Outside of taking in the culture, there are two points of attraction in the area that many who stay here will want to visit.

 Firstly, the Sian Ka’an biosphere reserve is located just a short distance from the city.
 Filled with a range of unique species of plants and animals, it is a fabulous place to visit to explore and get a feel for the wildlife that is native to the region.

 There are also at least 23 known sets of Mayan ruins found within the reserve.
 This allows you to not only add a little history and culture to your expedition but to do it in a more remote location than some of the other historic sites in the area, which tend to be much more frequented by tourists.

 The other selling point is its proximity to the Boca Paila Peninsula.
 One of the most remote parts of the Riviera Maya, it gives the more adventurous visitors a true chance to get out in the wilds.
 With no roads and only a few dirt tracks leading to the southernmost point, it allows you to truly go toe to toe with nature for a while.

-FAQs on Where to Stay in Riviera maya
+FAQs on Best Places to Stay in Riviera Maya

 When Is The Best Time To Visit Riviera Maya?